wrentaur/jekyll-base/_posts/2017-04-06-netlify-question-four.markdown

 date:   2017-04-07 14:00
 categories: Netlify Questions
 ---
-Since time was a factor, while making my site I tried to thoughtfully take a path of low resistance.
-When I looked over the static generators I had access to on the StaticGen site, I went with the Jekyll generator because Jekyll was the only option I already had experience with.
+I tried to thoughtfully take a path of low resistance while making my site since time was a factor.
+When I looked over the static generators that I had access to on the StaticGen site, I went with the Jekyll generator because Jekyll was the option I already had experience with.

 My next step was to explore the configuration of the template the generator provided and determine a strategy to get what I needed out of the site (clearly displaying my responses in accessible) while working efficiently with the template features.
 Since it was a blog template, I made each question and answer a blog post and changed the the index page so the entire content of each post was visible.